Life With My Grandad: A Nostalgic Look Back at the 19th and 20th Century Focusing on My Family's History

 I also noticed that Arthur was always smoking a pipe, as my grandad did his entire life.

-We also have a photo of (we think) grandad's brother, Tommy, on his wedding day (pictured below).
+We also have a photo of grandad's sister Annie Triggs on her wedding day (pictured below) to John Willie Peck.
 I am not sure of the year, as there was no date written on the reverse.
-We think it is Tommy.
-Again, it's a shame we don't know for sure the identity of the bride and groom.

 The couple never had children, although enjoyed a long and happy marriage.